Petition

 Stop the Deadly Buildout of DG Fuels and Air Products in Louisiana

-To Governor Edwards, state legislators, candidates for elected office, and members of the St. James, St. John the Baptist, Ascension, and Livingston Parish councils,
+To Governor Landry, state legislators, candidates for elected office, and members of the St. James, St. John the Baptist, Ascension, and Livingston Parish councils,

 The shocking concentration of toxic, industrial facilities in Louisiana – next to school playgrounds, bordering the backyards of homes, alongside critical water sources, and so many other places of security – is a death sentence for residents and the land we call home.